fenago/deep-learning-time-series-forecasting/chapter_07/Lab2.md

 1. Multiple Input Series.
 2. Multiple Parallel Series.

-Let’s take a look at each in turn.
+Let' s take a look at each in turn.

 #### Multiple Input Series